Skip to main content

 What is the waitlist and when will I get a final answer?

 Given the limited number of new student seats each year, we often have more qualified applicants than we can admit.
-This can result in some of our applicants being wait-listed.
-As we get a clearer picture of how many new students confirm their acceptance to the program, we are able to determine if there will be additional openings for students on the waitlist.
+This may result in some of our applicants being wait-listed.
+As we get a clearer picture of how many new students confirm their acceptance to the program, we can determine if there will be additional openings for students on the waitlist.

-If you are on the waitlist you are not automatically guaranteed admission, nor does it mean that you have to accept our offer of admission, should we extend it.
+If you are on the waitlist, you are not automatically guaranteed admission, nor does it mean that you must accept our offer of admission, should we extend it.
 We will notify you if you are placed on the waitlist.

 I was not admitted and would like some feedback.
 How can I obtain that?